 1. ‘Abide By’

 Your Employment Contract requires the Employee to “abide by” your Policies.
 This creates an obligation for the Employee.
 By signing the Employment Contract, they must do what you tell them.
 This wording creates a directive.
 It allows you to amend the Policies without varying the Employment Contract.
 You do not automatically need Employee approval.

 These Policies principally, if not exclusively, provide entitlements to Employees.
 For example, the entitlement to a workplace free of discrimination.
 The Employer has a mutual obligation to provide this entitlement.
 It can put an undue burden on the Employer.
-If you don't want to be obliged to provide the entitlement you must clearly state this.
-Your statement is "that the Policies do not form part of the contract, but that Employees are obliged to comply with them".
+Do not want to provide the entitlement?
+Then clearly state this.
+Your statement is: “That the Policies do not form part of the contract.
+Employees are obliged to comply with them”.
 Our Employment Contract does this.

-We have been shocked by the number of Employment Contracts we have reviewed recently that don’t use the correct wording.
+We are concerned by the number of Employment Contracts we review that do not use the correct wording.

 The reference to the Policy must be clear, ascertainable and unambiguous: Romero.
 The Employee must know what they are required to do, and when.
 The test is whether a reasonable person has the same understanding.

 The statement in your Employment Contract refers to:

 - current Workplace Policies

 - new Policies.